 Roche is the Rev. Edmund P. Joyce, C.S.C., Professor of German Language and Literature and Concurrent Professor of Philosophy at the University of Notre Dame.

-His publications have been in literature, philosophy, film, and higher education.
-He has written six books, most recently Why Choose the Liberal Arts?
-(University of Notre Dame Press, 2010) and Why Literature Matters in the 21st Century (Yale University Press, 2004).
-See also scholarship and curriculum vitae.
+His publications have been on German literature and on philosophy, film, and higher education.
+Roche is the author of 11 books, including Why Choose the Liberal Arts?
+(University of Notre Dame Press, 2010), which received the 2012 Frederic W. Ness Book Award from the Association of American Colleges and Universities, and Why Literature Matters in the 21st Century (Yale University Press, 2004), which was chosen as an Outstanding Academic Title by Choice Magazine.

 From 1997 to 2008, Roche served as the I. A. O’Shaughnessy Dean of the College of Arts and Letters.
 He arrived at Notre Dame in 1996 after having served 12 years at the Ohio State University, including the final five years as Chairperson of the Department of Germanic Languages and Literatures.
 See also service.